bootique/bootique-swagger/README.md

 * `bootique-swagger-ui`: embeddable Swagger web UI to visualize and interact with API specifications.
 Supports both OpenAPI 3 and legacy Swagger 2 specifications.

-_TODO: the examples shows yet unreleased 2.0 API, only available as snapshots_
+_TODO: the examples below are based on the yet unreleased Bootique 2.0, and are only available as snapshots._

 ## Usage